List – 18 Marketplaces Where You Can Buy and Sell Patents

-To begin, Sellers can submit their patents on their website for consideration.
-Post submission, each IP in question is analysed in detail.
+To begin, sellers can submit their patents on the ICAP’s website for consideration.
+Post submission, each IP in question is analyzed in detail.
 If accepted, executive summaries and claim charts are prepared.
 These comprise the catalog, which is featured in the sealed bid.
 These bids are then either auctioned or privately sold.

-Once the auction is complete, buyers have to pay a 10% premium along with bid amount.
+Once the auction is complete, buyers have to pay a 10% premium along with the bid amount.
 Sellers?
-They pay a commission based on terms of the contract.
+They pay a commission based on the terms of the contract.

 Primarily a patent brokerage firm, IP Offerings follows an in-depth analysis and marketing process post submission of a patent by a seller.

 The focus is mainly to sell the patents to potential buyers in a swift manner.
-Having said that, IP offerings also have a marketplace that lists patents, which aren’t protected under anonymity or confidentiality clauses.
+Having said that, IP Offerings also has a marketplace that lists patents, which aren’t protected under anonymity or confidentiality clauses.

-IP offering acts as a broker for buyer side as well, getting hold of IP based on buyer’s requirement.
+IP offerings act as a broker for buyer side as well, getting hold of IP based on buyer’s requirement.
 For the service, they charge a monthly retainer plus a success fee post successful acquisition of desired patent or technology.

 Providing patent brokering and patent licensing services to patent owners for years altogether, IPIG is an expert in patent monetization.
 Each of the aforementioned services is provided to sellers on a contingency basis, with no upfront costs.